DrGBL/snp2hla_redux/README.md

 1000000 1000000 0       0       0       0       A*01:01 A*02:02 B*01:01 B*02:02 C*01:01 C*02:02
 ```

+If an HLA allele is missing in the file above, you can replace it with a zero ("0").

 Full details of the other options can be read using `python -m MakeReference --help`.